barseghyanartur/django-fobi/docs/index.rst

 - Django 1.5, 1.6, 1.7, 1.8, 1.9
 - Python >= 2.6.8, >= 2.7, >= 3.3

+Note, that Django 1.10 is not yet proclaimed to be flawlessly supported, however it's in progress.
+The latest core and contrib packages (from master branch, with no additional dependencies) have been tested against the latest stable Django 1.10 release.
+All tests have successfully passed, although it's yet too early to claim that Django 1.10 is fully supported.

 Key concepts
 ============
 - Each form consists of elements.
 Form elements are divided into two groups: